Opinion | Refusing to cover Armie Hammer turns critics into moralists. That’s not our role.

 That’s a bizarre abdication of critics’ power, and one that positions critics as mere adjuncts of studio PR departments.
 If we’re not in this business to shape how the public thinks and talks about films on a higher level, we might as well quit our jobs — or freelance gigs — and go into PR for ourselves, accepting only clients we feel good about.

-As Thomson notes in his book, critical standards change over time; he worries that “Belle Du Jour” would be too problematic to critical and programmer sensibilities alike to earn a prestige festival slot today, and dreads the idea that the great Howard Hawks’s use of the director’s chair to acquire “access to women” may earn him a spot on future blacklists.
+As Thomson notes in his book, critical standards change over time; he worries that “Belle de Jour” would be too problematic to critical and programmer sensibilities alike to earn a prestige festival slot today, and dreads the idea that the great Howard Hawks’s use of the director’s chair to acquire “access to women” may earn him a spot on future blacklists.

 Still, a person responds how they respond to art — and artists.
 “Valid criticism must never lose touch with the critic’s whole response,” wrote the great British critic Robin Wood in an essay included in the 1976 collection “Personal Views.”
 “The question of values . . . is necessarily as central to criticism as it is to art, though in criticism as in art it can often remain implicit.”